 Apprenticeship

 Embrace the role of a land steward and embark on a journey of cultivating, nurturing, and harnessing the potential of vegetables, edible plants, and medicinal herbs throughout an entire growing season.
-Join Cassandra Dailey, the Founder of BFree Organics, at her ancestral apothecary and private abode nestled in either, Los Angeles or her residence in the Mount Shasta region of Northern California.
-Our program has room for up to 7 apprentices, and we encourage you to apply promptly.
+Join Cassandra Dailey, the Founder of BFree Organics, at her ancestral apothecary and private abode nestled in the Santa Monica Mountain region of Los Angeles.
+Our program has room for up to 7 apprentices, and we encourage you to apply promptly, once applications are available.
 While local residents are preferred, we welcome applicants from other locations.
 If you're planning to travel for this apprenticeship, kindly make arrangements for your own living accommodations.

-Apprentices will be immersed in the intricacies of practices such as sowing, planting, tending, irrigating, and harvesting a diverse range of edible crops, herbs, and flowers.
+Apprentices will be immersed in the intricacies of practices such as sowing, planting, tending, irrigating, and harvesting a diverse range of edible crops and herbs, but mostly flowers.
 Through hands-on experiences, participants will delve into the art of organic seed saving, propagation, herbalism, and the crafting of basic skincare formulas, homeopathic tinctures, and remedies essential for holistic living.

 Amidst our journey, we'll explore the essence of the earth's elements: earth, water, air, and fire (sun), fostering a connection to the cycle of life's seasons and generations.
 Rooted in Indigenous principles of holistic, forward-thinking spanning seven generations, our approach harmoniously incorporates ancestral wisdom within a contemporary context.
 This philosophy encompasses your own generation, the three preceding it (parents, grandparents, great-grandparents), and the three to come (children, grandchildren, great-grandchildren), instilling a sense of continuity and empowerment.